Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Method

-We introduce an effective video latent update strategy for generating globally coherent video that applies to any type of video diffusion model.

-\paragraph{Empirical analysis of layout formation} We empirically observe that the generation process in VDMs involves two distinct stages: an early \emph{layout stage}, where the global spatio-temporal structure is established, followed by a \emph{detail stage} for refining fine-grained details.
-This behavior is represented in \autoref{fig:slice}(c), which plots the difference between the final output video and the downsampled reconstructions at each denoising step.
-We observe that the global layout of the video is primarily established within the first five inference steps, which we refer to as the layout stage.

-\paragraph{Hybrid video latent optimization strategy} Prior training-free guidance methods for image generation~\cite{bansal2023universal,yu2023freedom,shen2024understanding} use time-travel trick~(\autoref{algo:timetravel}), which optimizes the latent $z_t$ via three steps: (1) denoising to $z_{t-1}$, (2) updating $z_{t-1}$ with a gradient step, and (3) renoising updated latent back to $z_t$.

-However, we find that renoising the updated latent during the early stage yields an adverse effect on the guidance.
-Due to the high noise scale in the early stage, the renoising step significantly weakens the influence of guidance, and the layouts are established regardless of the guidance.
-Furthermore, as shown in the gradient propagation map in \autoref{fig:slice}(d), gradients initially propagate globally across the latent sequence but gradually become localized around the guided frames.
-Consequently, the absence of guidance during the early stage impairs the temporal coherence of the generated video, making it difficult to correct in later stages.
+Previous training-free guidance methods for images ~\citep{bansal2023universal, yu2023freedom, shen2024understanding} typically \textit{reintroduce noise} after a gradient update.
+However, in the video domain, we observe that this strategy often has adverse effects on guidance.
+The overall layout of the frames is largely determined during the early denoising steps~\citep{wu2024freeinit}.
+Similarly, the influence of guidance is most significant on the overall layout in these stages.
+As shown in \autoref{fig:slice}(c) top, applying guidance to a single frame (yellow arrow) has a higher influence (dark green) on neighboring latents early on, with the effect diminishing later.
+This confirms that early-stage guidance is critical for temporal coherence.
+Yet, the noising scale at the early stage is often too large, \textit{washing out} the guidance signal.

-To address this limitation, we introduce \emph{video latent optimization} (VLO), a simple hybrid strategy, which applies different update rules to video latents depending on the generation stage.
-Specifically, at each denoising step $t$ in the \textit{layout stage}, the latent $z_t$ is updated as follows:
+To address this limitation, we propose \emph{video latent optimization} (VLO), a hybrid strategy that applies different update rules to video latents depending on the denoising stage.
+Specifically, at each denoising step $t$ in the early stage, we update the latent $z_t$ with guidance in a \emph{deterministic} manner:

 where $\eta$ is the guidance step size, $x_{0|t}^{\mathcal{I}}$ is the predicted clean frames where we apply guidance, and $\loss_{e}$ is a guidance loss with frame-level controls $c_{\texttt{frames}}$.
-Since this update does not introduce noise in the early inference steps, it effectively steers the latent to minimize the guidance loss.
-This \emph{deterministic} update results in a temporally aligned global layout.
+This deterministic update results in a temporally aligned global layout.
+In the later steps, we update the latent $z_t$ in a stochastic manner by reintroducing noise in order to reduce accumulated errors during guidance, similar to the time-travel trick~\citep{yu2023freedom,shen2024understanding}.
+This stage-aware procedure is illustrated in \autoref{fig:main} right.
+We show in \autoref{fig:time_travel_layout} that stochastic updates in the early steps fail to capture the desired layout, whereas our VLO successfully reflects the layout changes specified by the guidance frames.